 THE PROJECT TEAM

-This project will draw on the expertise and experience of Oxford Internet Institute staff on work practices and working conditions in digital labour platforms.
+This project will draw on the expertise and experience of staff at the Oxford Internet Institute and Universities of Cape Town, Manchester, Oxford and the Western Cape on work practices and working conditions in digital labour platforms.
 Project staff will further refine criteria for fair digital work under development in collaboration with stakeholders and researchers at organisations with expertise on working conditions generally.